DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

 can de-commission the blue version of the server.

-This Apigee Edge proxy retrieves a JSON payload describing weights and targets, and then balances load among them.
+This Apigee Edge proxy retrieves a JSON payload describing weights and targets, and then selects among them.
 The list of targets and weights is cached, and periodically re-fetched, to allow an administrator to change those settings, and have the API Proxy change its routing behavior.